nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 **`add`**` TASK NAME [/d DEADLINE] [/m DESCRIPTION] [/r TIME] [/p] [/t TAG 1, TAG 2...]`
 **`add`**` EVENT NAME /d START END [/m DESCRIPTION] [/l LOCATION] [/p] [/t TAG 1, TAG 2...]`

-Although there are many parameters, you are only required to provide a name of your task or event.
+Although there are many parameters, all of them except name are optional.
 Tasks will be turned into events automatically if there are two dates specified under the `/d` flag.
 Here are some common scenarios:

 #### Adding a task